-

 Do investors have regulatory obligations to conduct due diligence before investing?

-Under Article 5 of the UK Securitisation Regulation, institutional investors are required to verify certain matters before becoming exposed to a securitisation position, including that the credit comprising the receivables has been granted on the basis of sound and defined criteria and processes, that the originator has complied with high credit-granting standards, that the structure is compliant with the risk retention requirements, and that the sell-side entities comply with their disclosure transparency obligations.
+Under Chapter 2, Article 5 of the PRA Rules and SECN 4.2 of the FCA Rules (previously, Article 5 of the UK Securitisation Regulation), institutional investors are required to verify certain matters before becoming exposed to a securitisation position, including that the credit comprising the receivables has been granted on the basis of sound and defined criteria and processes, that the originator has complied with high credit-granting standards, that the structure is compliant with the risk retention requirements, and that the sell-side entities comply with their disclosure transparency obligations.

-Thus, due to amendments made when onshoring the EU regulatory framework, when investing in non-UK securitisations, UK investors need only verify that substantially the same information is disclosed with substantially the same frequencies and modalities as would be the case if the originator, sponsor or SSPE were established in the UK.
-In practice, this should assist UK investors in investing in securitisations that disclose in accordance with the (slightly different) EU templates, but the limits of what constitute “substantially the same” require clarification, particularly in the case of non-EU securitisations.
+Thus, as of the 2024 Implementation Date, when investing in non-UK securitisations, UK investors no longer need to verify that substantially the same information is disclosed with substantially the same frequencies and modalities as would be the case if the originator, sponsor or SSPE were established in the UK.
+In practice, this reduces the burden on UK investors as there is no longer a need to verify that that the information is provided in a templated format and allows UK investors to continue to rely on ESMA templates when investing in EU securitisations.

 Before holding a securitisation position, institutional investors are also required to carry out a due diligence assessment commensurate with the risks involved before investing and, once holding a securitisation position, on an on-going basis, maintain written procedures to monitor the performance of the securitisation, to perform stress tests and be able to demonstrate to competent authorities that they have a thorough understanding of their securitisation position and its underlying exposures.